 3. Privacy Policy

-- Which data is collected (e.g. forms, cookies, analytics)
+- What data is collected (e.g., forms, cookies, analytics)

-- Retention periods and any transfer to third parties
+- Retention period and disclosure to third parties

 4. Implementation Tips

-- Place links in the footer for easy access
+- Include a link in the footer for easy access

 - Use cookie management tools that comply with the DSG

-- Consider hosting and data processing in Switzerland or the EU for a high data protection standard
+- Host and process data in Switzerland or the EU, if applicable, to ensure a secure data location

 Conclusion

-A properly implemented cookie banner, a complete imprint and a clear privacy policy are essential for a DSG-compliant website in Switzerland.
-They build trust, reduce legal risks and demonstrate professionalism.
+A properly implemented cookie banner, a complete legal notice, and a clear privacy policy are key components of a DSG-compliant website in Switzerland.
+They build trust, reduce legal risks, and demonstrate professionalism.

 Further Resources

-- FDPIC / EDÖB – Swiss Data Protection Commissioner
+- SME Portal Switzerland – Data Protection for Businesses FDPIC / EDÖB – Swiss Data Protection Commissioner

 Image: freepik.com